Bladder doesn't work. How does the bladder work?

 Prevention

-The bladder is made up of:
+The bladder consists of:

 • tops- having a pointed shape and adjacent to the anterior wall of the abdomen.
 The apex can be felt if the bladder is completely filled with urine;

-• bottom- a wide flat part, located below and facing the rectum.
+• bottom- a wide flat part located below and facing the rectum.

 In newborn babies, the bladder is located in abdominal cavity, only by the 4th month of life the organ descends to its permanent place in the small pelvis.